Mcnores-Samuel/alx-focus_zen_Backend/README.md

 6. Track your progress and view achievements on the "Stats" page.

 ## Contributing
 Contributions are welcome!
-Please refer to the [contributing guidelines](./CONTRIBUTING.md) for more information.
+Please refer to the [contributing guidelines](./docs/CODE_OF_CONDUCT.md) for more information.

-## License
-This project is licensed under the [MIT License](./docs/).

 ## Authors or Contributors
 - [Mcnores Samuel](www.linkedin.com/in/mcnores-nkhoma-a4020b21b/)